cakephp/docs/en/core-libraries/logging.rst

 Using the FileLog adapter
 =========================

 As its name implies FileLog writes log messages to files.
-The type of log message being written determines the name of the file the message is stored in.
+The level of log message being written determines the name of the file the message is stored in.
-If a type is not supplied, :php:const:`LOG_ERROR` is used which writes to the error log.
+If a level is not supplied, :php:const:`LOG_ERROR` is used which writes to the error log.
 The default log location is ``app/tmp/logs/$level.log``::

     // Executing this inside a CakePHP class